tschrock5252/chef/README.md

 #### example_chef_website

-This is a very simple LAMP stack which I have set up to demonstrate my capabilities with Chef!
+This is a very simple LAMP stack which I have set up at this time to demonstrate my capabilities with Chef!

-At this time, it requires no additional prerequisites to get working, though it has only been tested on CentOS 7.
+*This cookbook has only been tested on CentOS 7.
+*This cookbook requires a data bag named example_chef_website_mysql_root_password.
+Setup for that is outlined in more detail in that cookbook's README.md file.